 - Bronx Co.
 Trust Company at Broadway and 231st St. in New York City

-- Our Lady of Pompeii Church and School in New York City
+- Our Lady of Pompeii Church and School located on the corner of Bleecker and Carmine Streets in New York City

 - Gravesend Houses in Coney Island